JB395/Pool-Payout-Manager/README.md

 ![4  Rebuild the Database](https://user-images.githubusercontent.com/29760787/85325888-5dce8400-b49a-11ea-821a-b8563df589e4.jpg)

-The wallet will show “Reindexing blocks on disk…” and “Syncing Headers” while it rebuilds the database, this may take several tens of minutes depending on your computer.
+The wallet will show "Reindexing blocks on disk…" and "Syncing Headers" while it rebuilds the database, this may take several tens of minutes depending on your computer.

-After launching, go back to the Stake – Super Staking page and select the “Configure super staker” button (the gear symbol will now be visible) to compete the Super Staker configuration.
+After launching, go back to the Stake – Super Staking page and select the "Configure super staker" button (the gear symbol will now be visible) to compete the Super Staker configuration.
 Click the Custom box to see the default recommendations (shown below) or customize the setup.
 Click OK to complete the setup.

 ![5  Super Staker Options](https://user-images.githubusercontent.com/29760787/85325914-658e2880-b49a-11ea-8622-07e5d1207b63.jpg)